Terraform ECS Fargate Example

 Run terraform apply

-and after Terraform is finished running you should be able to visit the output URL to see our Hello World application running!
+and after Terraform finishes running you should be able to visit the URL output

 // ./index.js